chihacknight/chihacknight.org/_posts/blog/2015-10-09-the-labor-required-to-keep-civic-apps-alive.md

 This app is one way we, as civic technologists, have found to make the lives of some Chicagoans a little bit better.
 That's why we built it in the first place.

 And it's for that exact same reason that I take the time every year to keep it going.
-If we are truly doing this work to improve the public good, then we need put energy into maintaining, and not just building, civic technology.
+If we are truly doing this work to improve the public good, then we need to put energy into maintaining, and not just building, civic technology.

 <div style='text-align: center;'>
     <p><img src="/images/blog/2015-10-09-how-i-update-the-cps-tiers-map/img11.jpg" alt="Some civic tech puppies turn into civic tech dogs!" class='img-thumbnail' style='width: 50%;' /></p>